openaps/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 ## MEDTRONIC (MDT) Tab
 ![MDT Tab](../images/Medtronic02.png)
-When AndroidAPS is configured to use a Medtronic pump a MDT tab will be shown in the list of tabs at the top of the screen.
+When AAPS is configured to use a Medtronic pump a MDT tab will be shown in the list of tabs at the top of the screen.
 This tab displays the current pump status information along with some Medtronic specific actions.
 - **RileyLink Status**: The current status of the connection between your phone and Rileylink compatible device.
 This should show as Connected at all times.
 Any other status may require user intervention.
 - **RileyLink Battery**: The current battery level of your EmaLink or OrangeLink device.
 Dependent on selecting "Show battery level reported by OrangeLink/EmaLink/DiaLink device" in the Medtronic Pump Configuration menu.
 - **Pump Status**: The current status of the pump connection.
 As the pump will not be constantly connected this will primarily show the sleep icon.
-There are a number of possible other status including "Waking Up" when AndroidAPS is trying to issue a command or other possible pump commands such as "Get Time", "Set TBR", etc.
+There are a number of possible other status including "Waking Up" when AAPS is trying to issue a command or other possible pump commands such as "Get Time", "Set TBR", etc.
 - **Battery**: Shows battery status based on the value chosen for Battery Type (Power View) in the Medtronic Pump Configuration menu.
 - **Last connection**: How long ago the last succesful pump connection happened.
 - **Last Bolus**: How long ago the last succesful bolus was delivered.